Modifying or Amending an Existing Contract

 After a contract has been signed, you may want to modify, amend or change it.
 But not so fast!

-In New Jersey, contract modifications require the agreement of all parties to the contract before they are effective.
+In New Jersey, modifications to a signed contract require the agreement of all parties to the contract before they are legally effective.

 What happens if you or the other party wants to modify or amend the existing contract?